Cover photo for John Selfridge III's Obituary

 John is survived by Gail, his wife of 66 years, two children Sabrina and Robin, two grandchildren Tiffany and Max, great grandson Wyatt, and sister Martha Housholder.

-John will be cremated in accordance with his wishes.
-The family plans to have a memorial for John in both Manhattan and Wichita, Kansas and encourages John’s friends, colleagues and students to reach out to RobinSelfridge@hotmail.com to receive details when memorial dates are determined.
+John was cremated in accordance with his wishes.
+The family plans to have a memorial for John in Manhattan and in Wichita, Kansas.
+For information on the Wichita memorial, email RobinSelfridge@hotmail.com

 Guestbook